bloominstituteoftechnology/web-module-project-reducer/README.md

 - [ x] Note the `CHANGE_OPERATION` action case (in `./reducer/index.js`).
 This reducer case takes in a operator value (+, \* or -) and assigns it to state.
 - [ x] Create an action creator (in `./actions/index.js`) that takes in an operator as an argument and creates an action object with the type `CHANGE_OPERATION.`
 - [x ] Import in your new action creator into `App.js.`
-- [ ] Create and attach event handlers to the `+`, `-` and `*` buttons that dispatch your new action creator.
+- [x ] Create and attach event handlers to the `+`, `-` and `*` buttons that dispatch your new action creator.
 Make sure you pass in the appropriate operator string in each case.
-- [ ] **Test** that you can successfully change operators and apply numbers in each case.
+- [ x] **Test** that you can successfully change operators and apply numbers in each case.

 #### Create and connect a reducer case and action creator.

 > _Now let's add in the clear display feature.
 For this, you will be doing every part of the reducer / action creator process._

-- [ ] Within `./reducers/index,` add in a case for `CLEAR_DISPLAY`.
+- [ x] Within `./reducers/index,` add in a case for `CLEAR_DISPLAY`.
 Clear display should set the total value in state to 0.
-- [ ] Within `./actions/index,` add in an action creator and action string constant to for `CLEAR_DISPLAY`.
+- [ x] Within `./actions/index,` add in an action creator and action string constant to for `CLEAR_DISPLAY`.
 Make sure to import that constant into your reducer file.
-- [ ] Within `App.js,` import in your clearDisplay action creator.
+- [x ] Within `App.js,` import in your clearDisplay action creator.
-- [ ] Create and connect an event handler to the "CE" button that dispatches your clearDisplay action creator.
+- [ x] Create and connect an event handler to the "CE" button that dispatches your clearDisplay action creator.
-- [ ] **Test** that your clearDisplay button works as expected.
+- [ x] **Test** that your clearDisplay button works as expected.

 #### Add in memory functions from scratch.